moussaclarke/hobbes/README.md

 - to show a list of tasks and their current status.
 These are then filterable by status and category.
 - to show a more detailed view of a task when you click on it.
+- to support markdown in the task description.
-- to implement a simple custom commenting system for tasks, which can still be used in external CalDAV clients.
+- to implement a simple, markdown-compatible custom commenting system for tasks, which still makes sense in external CalDAV clients.
 - to allow clients to add new issues for triage, and to encourage them to submit useful, actionable issues, leveraging LLMs for inline, subjective feedback.
 - to be essentially free to host on Cloudflare pages/workers.